Codiaeum variegatum 'var. pictum'

 Features & Attributes

 Variegated Croton features dainty racemes of white star-shaped flowers from late winter to early spring.
-Its attractive glossy pointy leaves emerge green, turning plum purple in colour with showy red variegation and tinges of yellow throughout the year.
+Its attractive glossy oval leaves emerge green, turning plum purple in colour with showy red variegation and tinges of yellow throughout the year.

 This is a dense herbaceous evergreen houseplant with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture is quite ornamental and should be used to full effect.
 This plant should not require much pruning, except when necessary to keep it looking its best.